ipfs/ipfs-docs/docs/community/contribute/grammar-formatting-and-style.md

 #### Code blocks

-Tag code blocks with the syntax of the core they are presenting:
+Tag code blocks with the syntax of the code they are presenting:

 ````markdown
     ```javascript